gethomepage/homepage/docs/widgets/info/resources.md

     uptime: true
     units: imperial # only used by cpu temp
     refresh: 3000 # optional, in ms
+    diskUnits: bytes # optional, bytes (default) or bbytes.
+Only applies to disk
 ```

 You can also pass a `label` option, which allows you to group resources under named sections,